BlockInsightAI (BIAI) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BlockInsightAI Historical Price

-According to the latest data gathered on BlockInsightAI live price page, the current price of BlockInsightAI is 0.00117498USD.
-The circulating supply of BlockInsightAI(BIAI) is 100.00M BIAI , giving it a market capitalization of $117.50K.
+According to the latest data gathered on BlockInsightAI live price page, the current price of BlockInsightAI is 0.00103259USD.
+The circulating supply of BlockInsightAI(BIAI) is 100.00M BIAI , giving it a market capitalization of $103.26K.

 The BlockInsightAI Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BIAI based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.